333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Professional carpenter bees treatment across Parker.
 Wood-boring bees that drill perfect 1/2-inch holes in eaves and decks.

-Carpenter Bees are a recurring concern across the Denver metro, and Parker is no exception.
+Carpenter Bees are a recurring concern across the Denver Metro Area, and Parker is no exception.
 Parker sits on rolling Front Range plateau with extensive open space, drainage corridors, and intermixed undeveloped tracts.
 The Cherry Creek corridor and Cottonwood Creek run through town, supporting wildlife populations.
 Subdivisions are heavily landscaped with mulch beds and ornamental plantings — major pest harborage.
 Carpenter bees love unfinished cedar, redwood, fir, and pine — especially deck rails, eave fascia, fence posts, and outbuilding framing in sun-exposed locations.

 Front Range homes with heavy cedar siding and unfinished deck construction experience persistent carpenter bee damage.
 Older fences, log structures, and pergolas are particularly vulnerable.
 In Parker specifically, open-space adjacency drives rodent, vole, wildlife, and snake pressure. heavy decorative mulch landscaping in new subdivisions creates ideal earwig, ant, and box elder bug habitat. newer construction sees more brown marmorated stink bug overwintering pressure. compounds the picture — meaning Parker homes face carpenter bees pressure that's distinct from the metro average.